 Assessing EAL students for Specific Learning Difficulties (SpLD)5th May 2014

-In schools where English is the language of instruction we welcome new arrivals with limited English and, step by step, they become skilled in speaking English.
-These young learners have a gift, the gift of bilingualism.
-A skill that has a profound effect on their lives.
-This skills may affect their identity, the way they are educated, their employment, the friends they keep, marriage, where they choose to live, travel and how they think.
+In schools where English is the language of instruction, we welcome new arrivals with limited English – and step by step, they become skilled in speaking English.
+These young learners have a gift – the gift of bilingualism – and this is a skill that has a profound effect on their lives.
+It may affect their identity, the way they are educated, their employment, the friends they keep, their future marriages, where they choose to live and travel and how they think.
 The consequences are significant.

-However, we often see cases of young learners losing their valuable mother tongue as a result of immersion in a new majority language, in this case, English.
+However, we often see cases of young learners losing their mother tongue as a result of immersion in a new majority language (in this case, English).
 It’s very easy to focus so much on the importance of the new, majority language that the mother tongue is lost almost completely in some cases.

-It is essential to foster the ongoing development of mother tongue in class and with parents and, where possible, try and ensure learners are immersed in their mother tongue from time to time.
+It is essential to foster the ongoing development of mother tongue in class and with parents and, where possible, to try to ensure that learners are immersed in their mother tongue from time to time.

-To find out more about bilingualism in general and all kinds of question a teacher or parent may have about the area, have a look at Colin Baker’s book: A Parents’ and Teachers’ guide to Bilingualism.
-It includes an easy to follow list of questions highly relevant questions.
+To find out more about bilingualism in general, and for answers to all kinds of questions a teacher or parent may have about this area, take a look at Colin Baker’s book: A Parents’ and Teachers’ Guide to Bilingualism.
+It includes an easy-to-follow list of highly relevant questions.
 Examples include: